After anal cancer surgery

 Wound closure

-Your surgeons usually uses dissolvable stitches to close the wounds.
-Sometimes they may use surgical clips or stitches that need to removed.
+Your surgeon usually uses dissolvable stitches to close the wounds.
+Sometimes they use surgical clips or stitches that need to removed.
 These stay in place for at least 10 days.
 Your nurse takes them out before you go home.

 If you go home before they are removed, your nurse tells you where and when to get them taken out.
 You may need to make an appointment for the practice nurse at your GP’s surgery to do it.
 Or you may have to go back to the hospital.